 I have lectured at dozens of libraries and historical societies and have appeared on television and radio programs from Tokyo, Japan, to Yellowknife, Canada.
 I have also contributed to Lonely Planet’s Boston City Guide and National Geographic Traveler: Ireland.

 In addition to my historical and travel writing, I have more than 15 years of experience authoring business books, market research reports, and white papers for architecture, engineering, and environmental consulting firms.
 I have written articles for numerous industry newsletters and magazines, including The Zweig Letter, Professional Services Management Journal, SMPS Marketer, CE News, Structural Engineer, BE Magazine, and Construction Specifier.

 I graduated summa cum laude and with honors from Drew University in Madison, New Jersey, in 1994.
-I am a member of the Authors Guild, Biographers International Organization, Boston Authors Club, and American Society of Authors & Journalists (ASJA).
+I am a member of the Authors Guild, Biographers International Organization, Boston Authors Club, and Irish American Writers & Artists.